chaanakyaaM/QueryPDF/README.md

 # QueryPDF

 **QueryPDF** is a privacy-focused, terminal-based RAG tool that allows you to interact with PDF documents using natural language, completely offline.
 It extracts text from user-specified pages, chunks it intelligently, embeds the content, and stores it in a local vector database.
-Then, using an LLM served by Ollama, it provides accurate, grounded responses to your queries — all without needing an internet connection.
+Then, using an LLM served by Ollama, it provides accurate, grounded responses to your queries — all without any internet connection.

 ## 🔍 Features

-- **Privacy**: All processing happens on your machine, no data leaves your system
+- **Privacy**: All processing happens on your machine, no data leaves your system.
-- **Interactive Page Selection**: Specify which pages to analyze at runtime
+- **Interactive Page Selection**: Specify which pages to analyze at runtime.
-- **Graceful Exit Handling**: Automatically cleans up ChromaDB collections on exit
+- **Graceful Exit Handling**: Automatically cleans up ChromaDB collections on exit.
-- **Visual Progress Feedback**: Shows embedding generation progress
+- **Visual Progress Feedback**: Shows embedding generation progress.
-- **Context-Aware Responses**: Uses semantic search to find the most relevant chunks for your questions
+- **Context-Aware Responses**: Uses semantic search to find the most relevant chunks for your questions.

 ## 🛠️ Technologies Used